-Green Ginger Developments Inc. and Clear Day Investments Limited are proposing to develop 39.44 ha of land located in the North Oakville East Secondary Plan area known as the Green Ginger Phase 2 Lands near the intersection of Trafalgar Road and Dundas Street East with a new residential community consisting of a mix of street townhouses, back to back townhouses, mid-rise residential apartments and mixed-use high-rise buildings, and associated stormwater management blocks, urban squares, a secondary school, and a large natural heritage block.
+Green Ginger Developments Inc. and Clear Day Investments Limited are proposing to develop 39.44 ha of land located in the North Oakville East Secondary Plan area known as the Green Ginger Phase 2 Lands near the intersection of Trafalgar Road and Dundas Street East with a new residential community consisting of a mix of street townhouses, rear access townhouses, mid-rise residential and mixed-use high-rise buildings, and associated stormwater management blocks, urban squares, a secondary school, and a large natural heritage block.
 The proposed development requires an application for a Zoning By-law Amendment and approval of a Draft Plan of Subdivision.

-This update report has been prepared in the context of an updated Draft Plan of Subdivision and associated Zoning By-law Amendment, both revised to address comments on the original applications from 2016.
+This update report has been prepared in the context of an updated Draft Plan of Subdivision and associated Zoning By-law Amendment, both revised to address comments on the original application in 2016 and a resubmission in 2022.